Scoring an Early Boarding Time on Royal Caribbean

 Cruise ship at sea

-Once we walked to the entrance of Terminal Building A, we saw two separate lines: a LONG line on the left and a short line on the right.
-Since we were in a suite, we were able to stand in the super short line on the right.
+If you’re looking for an additional way to board the ship early, booking a suite can save you time on embarkation day.
+When my family and I arrived at the port, we saw two separate lines: a LONG line on the left and a short line on the right.
+Since we were in a suite, we were able to stand in the separate, super short line on the right.

-At 10:00, the doors to the terminal opened, and the suite guests were escorted to an elevator that took us to a separate security line.
+During our Miami cruise, the doors to the terminal opened at 10:00, and the suite guests were escorted to an elevator that took us to a separate security line.
 This was a really fast process that took less than five minutes.

 Then, we walked right into the suite waiting area.
 This large room consisted of plenty of seating options, refreshments, and restrooms.